lawrennd/talks/_information/information-energy-and-intelligence.md

 \subsection{Long Story Short}

+\notes{Building on these ideas, some interesting conclusions emerge.
+The marginal engropy constraint leads to GENERIC-like dynamics [@Grmela-dynamics97,@Ottinger-beyond05].}

 \slidesincremental{
 * Can derive GENERIC-like dynamics.
 * Origin suggests von Neumann entropy more natural than Shannon.
 }

+\notes{When characterising the origin of the game, a shift is forced from Shannon entropy to von Neumann entropy [@vonNeumann-book32].
+In retrospect the shift feels natural if we take an algebraic view of quantum probability, where outcomes are no longer primitive.
+This is consistent with the inaccessible nature of the game.}

 \newslide{Connections}